Flavoured Lattice Schwinger Model with Chiral Anomaly: Flavoured Fermions

 Even though $\tilde{Q}_{0}^{V,A} - \tilde{Q}_{1}^{V,A} $ is conserved in the continuum, $ Q_{R}^{V,A}$ are not conserved on the lattice.
 This is indeed due to the second order terms that we neglected at Eq.\eqref{eq:trick}, and we have the following commutation relations,

 In the continuum limit, these terms cancel, and we obtain $ \lim_{a \to 0}[H_{f},Q_{R}^{V,A}]= 0 $.

 \paragraph*{The no-go theorem.} From Eq.~\eqref{eq:dispersion-flavoured}, the energy eigenvalues of flavour $\alpha=0$ and $\alpha=1$ have opposite orientations: while $\tilde{\psi}_{0}^{\pm}$ carries chiral charge $\pm$, $\tilde{\psi}_{1}^{\pm}$ carries a chiral charge $\mp$.
 This sign reversal is a direct consequence of the doublers residing at $\mathcal{U}_{1}^{a}$ rather than $\mathcal{U}_{0}^{a}$, and reflects a fundamental constraint imposed by the compactness of the Brillouin zone.
-Specifically, the Atiyah--Singer index theorem~\cite{Atiyah:1963zz, Eguchi:1980jx} states that for the Dirac operator on a compact smooth manifold, the net number of chiral zero modes is a topological invariant, which reduces to the Euler characteristic $\chi(\mathcal{M})$ for the de~Rham operator.
+This is indeed due to an application of the Atiyah--Singer index theorem~\cite{Atiyah:1963zz, Eguchi:1980jx}, which states that the net number of chiral zero modes of the Dirac operator must be equal to the Euler characteristic of the compact surface on which it is defined.
 A closely related argument was given in Ref.~\cite{NielsenI1981}, where it was concluded that the weak interaction cannot be realised on the lattice, since the weak interaction couples differently to fermions of opposite chirality\footnote{For instance, left-handed fermions carry nonzero weak isospin, whereas right-handed fermions are isospin singlets.}.
 However, we stress that the index theorem does \emph{not} forbid chiral asymmetry in general; it only forces a fermion and its doubler to carry opposite chirality.
 Consequently, in the staggered fermion approach to the doubling problem---where $\psi_{n}^{-}$ is identified as the doubler of $\psi_{n}^{+}$---encoding the weak interaction on the lattice is impossible.
 By contrast, the flavoured fermion formulation introduces additional degrees of freedom that, in principle, admit a chiral-asymmetric coupling \cite{bakircioglu-fd-qca}.
 The price to pay, however, is the emergence of a $\mathbb{Z}_{2}$ flavour symmetry in the continuum limit that is absent from the Standard Model.
 A mechanism must therefore be provided that geometrically distinguishes fermions of opposite $\mathbb{Z}_2$ flavour, rendering them physically separable without requiring the symmetry to be explicitly broken.